o2alexanderfedin/AI-demos/Design_Document_Prompt_Gateway_RESTful_API_LLM.md

 start
 :Admin logs in;

-if (Admin has access to the Prompt Gateway configuration) then (yes) :Admin selects the Plugins to be used;
+if (Admin has access to the Prompt Gateway configuration?) then (yes) :Admin selects the Plugins to be used;
   :Admin configures the Prompt Gateway with the selected Plugins;
+  :Prompt Gateway retrieves the selected Plugins;
+  :Prompt Gateway updates the Configuration Settings with the selected Plugins;
   stop
 else (no)
   :Access denied;